alvistack/python-debian-team-python-debian/docs/contributing.rst

 .. include:: bts-usercategories.txt
    :literal:

-The usertags are derived from the Python names of he (sub)modules.
+The usertags are derived from the Python names of the (sub)modules.
 Note that usertags cannot include underscores and thus the the Python module name `debian_support` becomes the BTS usertag `debian-support`.